 January 5, 1941 -

 Amy Johnson CBE, pioneering English aviatrix, drowned after bailing out into the Thames Estuary on this date.
 Although she was seen alive in the water, a rescue attempt failed and her body was never recovered.

 In 1999, it was reported that she was accidentally shot down by British forces when she twice failed to give the correct identification code during the flight.

 On Eye to Eye, Connie Chung's interview with House Speaker Newt Gingrich's mother, Kathleen, aired on CBS, on this date, complete with the whispered comment from Kathleen that Newt thought first lady Hillary Rodham Clinton was a 'bitch' .

-I wonder what Newt thinks of the former Secretary of State's presidential campaign.
+I wonder if Newt thinks the former Secretary of State still is.